mvolkmann/blog/src/zig.md

 ## Arrays

-Arrays are contiguous memory with compile-time known length.
+Arrays are contiguous memory with compile-time known length and zero-based indexes.
-Arrays in zig are zero-indexed.

 Slices are similar to arrays, but have run-time known length.
 A slice is created by getting a subset of an array or other slice.

-Both arrays and slices are indexed from zero.

 Both arrays and slices have a `len` field that holds their length.
 The length cannot be changed.